-Issue Four page 28 10 Comments “…because I’m not wearing any pants.”
+Issue Four page 28 12 Comments “…because I’m not wearing any pants.”
 C’mon, Michelle, how can you be bored now ?
 Synesthesia is one damn crazy magical thing !
 Okay, less than growing wings and lion paws, but still.
 Yeah, but I think all of us have had that teacher or professor that can make even incredibly interesting subjects incredibly dull.
+I once had a science thatcher who’s dull, flat, monotonous Scottish accent would actively send me to sleep.
+I would have had a full 12 hours of Z the previous night and all it’d take is 5 minutes of her talking and my head would suddenly weigh x5 of what it should and BAM!
+It’d be time for next lesson.
+Messed up or what?
 Chewing on metallic necklaces while bored?
 I’ve found a kindred spirit.
 I think it’s a bad idea with her, supper sharp teeth and all.
 Not the least because it’s her medallion.
 Nice to see a synesthesia reference around!
 I wish schools actually taught about it, I never learned about it until my estranged birth father forwarded me an article about it.
 I have personification synesthesia, and I thought I was right insane most of my life.
 My brand of personification doesn’t apply to words/letters, but to images and objects in general.
 Anything I see somehow has a personality and voice of its own, and sometimes I can even hear them talk.
 Makes bedtime amusing, hearing the desk and lamp squabbling like old couples.
 Pretty useful for designing characters, I just give them the personality and voice that the image of them gives me.
 Oh… do you have a blog or a web site where you talk about it?
 I will be lecturing on synesthesia in the last third of my course, and my students always love first-hand accounts!
 I actually mentioned it in response to a question earlier in the class, and that was met with a lot of interest.
 No, but you can interview me online. firstname.lastname@example.org Hope it’s not too late.
 I have a sound-colour synaesthesia that only really works for music most of the time.
 And a couple other minor ones like some meat smells occasionally cause colours… I used to think it was just normal until someone came home with “a great article” they found about “a really wierd phenomenon”… Now I just use it to play up how wierd I am– !!!!
 I get it now!
 You’re using synaesthesia as symbolic of turning!
-Ah, that’s what I’m like in class, only I can only daydream about flying.
-Leave a Reply Cancel reply Your email address will not be published.
+Ah, that’s what I’m like in class, only I can only daydream about flying. cool seeing syn talked about :) my really good friend has it, a few different forms Leave a Reply Cancel reply Your email address will not be published.
 Required fields are marked * Name * Email * Website Comment You may use these HTML tags and attributes: <a href="" title=""> <abbr title=""> <acronym title=""> <b> <blockquote cite=""> <cite> <code> <del datetime=""> <em> <i> <q cite=""> <strike> <strong> Notify me of follow-up comments by email.
 Notify me of new posts by email.